yashsahugtx/skype-docs/Skype/SkypeURIs/SkypeURIs.md

 * [Skype URI tutorial: iOS apps](SkypeURITutorial_iOSApps.md)

+> [!NOTE]
->**Note:**  Your use of Skype URIs implies access to and use of Skype software, as governed by Skype's [Terms of Use](http://www.skype.com/go/tou/).
+> Your use of Skype URIs implies access to and use of Skype software, as governed by Skype's [Terms of Use](http://www.skype.com/go/tou/).